webpy/webpy.github.com/index.md

 [sitecanary.com](https://sitecanary.com/) a site for being alerted if your website is down.

+[archivd.com](http://www.archivd.com), a web application for collaborative research and archiving, is built on web.py

 [colr.org](http://www.colr.org), a color scheme picking site, is built in web.py.

 [ChiefMal](http://www.chiefmall.com/), a contractor search tool, was built with web.py.